MaterialFoundry/MaterialDeck/README.md

+<b>Note:</b> At the moment only Windows support has been confirmed.
+Right now it doesn't appear to work on MacOS.
+Linux support is unknown, there is no official Linux support for the Stream Deck, but there exist a 3rd party <a href="https://timothycrosley.com/project-7-streamdeck_ui">Stream Deck UI</a> that might be compatible.<br>
+<b>In any case: Proceed at your own risk, I will not take any responsibility if you spent money and the module doesn't work!</b>

 I created a <a href="https://discord.gg/3hd4G6TkmA">Discord server</a> to discuss this and other hardware-based Foundry modules.
-Feel free to join if you'd like to be updated on this module.
+Feel free to join if you'd like to join the discussion and be updated on this module.

 # Material Deck
 Material Deck is a Foundry VTT module that allows you to control certain Foundry functions using an Elgato Stream Deck.
 A Stream Deck is a device that has physical buttons with displays behind them.
-Material Deck uses this to, for example, control playlists, execute macros, display and control the combat tracker.<br>
+Material Deck uses this to, for example, control playlists, execute macros, display and control the combat tracker.<br><br>
 The module allows a high degree of customization, where each button on the Stream Deck can be assigned any desired function.
-Furthermore, it supports folder structures, allowing easy switching between various button configurations so you can easily switch between the combat tracker, soundboard, or any other (custom) configuration.<br>
+Furthermore, it supports folder structures, allowing easy switching between various button configurations so you can easily switch between the combat tracker, soundboard, or any other (custom) configuration.<br><br>
 The functions are categorized into actions.
 Here is a list of the available actions and their most important functions:
 <ul>
   <li>Playlist Action: Control Foundry's playlists</li>